emlyon/makers-furniture/readme.md

 # makers furniture

-mobilier open source pour CNC
+open source furniture that can be made locally using digital fabrication.